-While in the last part of the 19th century so-called “high art,” opera, theater, classical music and the like were deemed “too good” for the average working audience, these forms of entertainment ended up elite controlled in the US.
+While in the last part of the 19th century so-called “high art,” opera, theater, classical music and the like were deemed “too good” for the average working audience, these forms of entertainment ended up being controlled by the elite in the US.
 Controlled namely by those who wanted to solidify their own standing by attending such entertainment and supporting it financially.

 The “other” major form of entertainment, the popular one for the simple workers and middle-class Americans, happened in vaudeville (roughly from the 1880s to 1920s).
 The changing musical practices, repertoires and institutions were maybe the most important alterations that fostered the rise of American vaudeville in the late 19th century.